JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/architecture/decisions/ADR-0002-corun-framework.md

 ## Decision

-We selected **Corun** as the async runtime framework for the RotoClear camera server.
+We selected **Corun** as the async runtime framework for the C Pro camera server.

 ## Rationale